 We sat down with local biking advocate Chris Martin, Head Coach of the KBRA Kid’s League and owner of DMB Mountain Bike Coaching, for a chat about biking in Kamloops.
 Here is what he had to say about the best places to ride, the clubs and groups to join, and why this place is such a great spot for kids, families, and those just learning to ride.

-Best Places to Ride
+Best places to ride

 One of Kamloops’ newest bike areas also happens to be one of the best places for kids and learners to ride.
 The KBRA Kids Zone at Dufferin Park is a six-segment loop of trails with climbs, turns, and twists to loop and lap until dark.
 Kids, families, and beginners can test their skills on the whoops and rocks, and hone tricks in the skills area.
 The KBRA Kids League hosts their camps and clinics here, too.
 It’s where Chris passes on his passion for mountain biking to future little rippers, introducing them to the joy of mountain biking.